June 3, 2026

 Short-term business loans

-Short-term business loans offer a lump sum with 3–18 month terms.
-Rates are higher than long-term loans, but applications are faster and require less documentation—many online lenders decide within days based on revenue, time in business, and credit.
-These loans work well if you have a clear plan to repay quickly.
+Short-term business loans are traditional loans with compressed timelines, usually under 18 months.
+Approvals are faster than conventional bank loans, and many online lenders decide within days based on revenue, time in business, and credit.
+They work well when you have a clear plan to repay quickly.

 How to choose the right working capital financing option

-Choosing the right working capital option comes down to timing, cost, and repayment fit.
-Match the product to your cash flow pattern and why you need funds.
+Choosing the right working capital option comes down to timing, cost, qualification, and repayment fit.
+Match the product to your cash flow pattern and your reason for borrowing.

 If you need…Consider…Why it fits